🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸš€ Startup Scene + 8.0 -- 15 Santiago remains the premier hub in Latin America, anchored by the internationally recognized Start-Up Chile accelerator and a robust ecosystem of venture capital and government-backed innovation grants.
+πŸš€ Startup Scene + 8.0 -- 15 Santiago is a top startup hub in Latin America, supported by programs like Start-Up Chile and a growing venture capital scene, significantly outpacing smaller cities like San Miguel de Allende.

 πŸš† TRANSPORTATION